HDI-Project/FeatureHub/docs/src/deployment.md

 ### App Deployment

 Default app configuration variables are provided in `deploy/.env`.

 To override any of these defaults, set these variables in a new file `deploy/.env.local`.

-Definitely override values for these variables:

-- `FF_DOMAIN_NAME`: fully-qualified domain name of this server, used for Let's Encrypt.
-- `FF_DOMAIN_EMAIL`: email associated with domain name registration
+These variables are always needed and the app will break if not provided:

 - `MYSQL_ROOT_PASSWORD`: password for DB root user
 - `EVAL_API_TOKEN`: API token for eval server.
 You should generate a valid API token by executing `openssl rand -hex 32`.
 - `HUB_CLIENT_API_TOKEN` : API token for Hub API client script.
 You should generate a valid API token by executing `openssl rand -hex 32`.

+Definitely override values for these variables, as applicable (i.e. you are exposing app to the internet or have enabled Discourse integration):

+- `FF_DOMAIN_NAME`: fully-qualified domain name of this server, used for Let's Encrypt.
+- `FF_DOMAIN_EMAIL`: email associated with domain name registration
 - `DISCOURSE_DOMAIN_NAME` : domain name of the Discourse forum
 - `DISCOURSE_CLIENT_API_USERNAME` : Username for Discourse admin, to use with Discourse API client.
 You must use the same username when setting up the Discourse instance.